 Blink Co is one such example of a mediator where multiple restaurants are operating online without having to spend extra revenue on independent apps and vice versa.
 2. Who Uses Cloud Kitchens?

 Cloud kitchens are used by any number of restaurants to expand their business for a nominal cost.

 Turning to cloud kitchens is an ideal solution for many startups since they are on a tight leash when it comes to management, budgeting, employee performance monitoring, and other competitive standards to keep up with.

 Many players operating through cloud kitchens use Blink Co, UberEats, and DoorDash to optimize their food delivery experience for customers.
-These customers place orders through online food ordering apps and services through a dedicated white-labelled platform that works independently for each restaurant.
+These customers place orders through online food ordering apps and services through a dedicated white-labeled platform that works independently for each restaurant.

-Blink allows you to have your own branded food app – it is like having your own virtual space where you can create and deploy your menu, handle incoming orders through the cloud kitchen app, and tons of other activities without breaking the bank.
+Blink allows you to have your own branded food app – it is like having your own virtual space where you can create and deploy your menu, handle incoming orders through the cloud kitchen app, and do tons of other activities without breaking the bank.

 3. Benefits of a Cloud Kitchen

 Although cloud kitchens’ benefits are unlimited, many restaurants sign up for a shared experience for the following pros: